The Audience Project: Using Audience Behaviour To Improve Admissions And Predict Success.

 In 2018 Gruvi received investment from Creative Europe to start building The Audience Project (TAP), a database to collect behavioral data on cinema-goers taken from the various ad campaigns we run.
 This ever-growing data pool has enabled Gruvi to better target our ads on Facebook, Youtube, Google, etc in each country, exploiting relevant audience behaviours such as their tendency to purchase tickets for certain types of films.

 KEY FINDING: targeting behaviour is 2 to 3X more effective than targeting purely by demographics or interest-based targeting available in Social Media

 Gruvi has been in the film marketing game for 9 years.
-Over that time we have built a comprehensive marketing tech platform for the entertainment industry.
-Our tools are able to reach, track and record a global audience with intelligent, interactive advertising that encourages audiences to engage, while anonymously mapping their relevant behaviours.
-This data can then be used to retarget those users with relevant ads for other releases, and to prospect for 'new' audiences by modelling behaviour, such as the likelihood to buy tickets, etc.
+Over that time, we have built a comprehensive marketing tech platform for the entertainment industry.
+Our tools can reach, track, and record a global audience with intelligent, interactive advertising, encouraging audiences to engage while anonymously mapping their relevant behaviors.
+This data can then be used to retarget those users with relevant ads for other releases and to prospect for 'new' audiences by modeling behavior, such as the likelihood of buying tickets, etc.

 TAP database collects and segments the audiences into clusters, identifying common audience behaviours and interactions that can subsequently be used to determine particular audience interests.
 With this ability, we can ensure we target contextually: delivering the right message to the right consumer at the right time, with ads that include the relevant point of sale.

 In this post we will answer the following key questions, in order to understand the success of TAP: